rlue/vim-getting-things-down/README.md

   * `HELP` (for when I’m stuck and need to study/analyze/ask for help)
   * `WAIT` (requires someone else’s approval/contribution)

-You can cycle between select keywords with `<LocalLeader>c` as long as the cursor is on the same line as the task.
+You can cycle between select keywords with `<LocalLeader>c`.
+The cursor does not have to be on the TODO keyword itself, only on the same line.

 ### Jumping to `TODO`